ChHarding/AIPersonality/README.md

 AIPersonality\Prereq_CreateFinetune_Models.py	Python code to use the subset datasets and create finetune models Pickle	To store training datasets AIPersonality\BigFive_Personality_Assessment.py	Python code to assess personality through prompt engineering, Few shot learning using the Big Five Questionaire and recording answers

-1. How to Assess personality of a LLM
+**1. How to Assess personality of a LLM**
-a)	Add your model to Dic modelToAssess. modelToAssess can be found in AIPersonality\BigFive_Personality_Assessment.py.
+a)	Add your model to Dict object modelToAssess. modelToAssess can be found in AIPersonality\BigFive_Personality_Assessment.py.
 b)	You will need your API Key that can be obtained from Open AI, set it to system environment variable – OPENAI_API_KEY_VV
 c)	Install packages langchain, openpyxl, pandas and openai
 d)	Make sure these files are in right folders –